-- F and B instruct the legacy assembler to search forwards and backwards respectively.
-By default, the legacy assembler searches backwards first, then forwards. - A and T instruct the legacy assembler to search all macro levels or only the current macro level respectively.
-By default, the assembler searches all macros from the current level to the top level, but does not search lower level macros. - n is the number of the numeric local label in the range 0-99. - routname is an optional scope label corresponding to a ROUT directive.
-If routname is specified in either a label or a reference to a label, the legacy assembler checks it against the name of the nearest preceding ROUT directive.
+- A and $\pi$ instruct the legacy assembler to search all macro levels or only the current macro level respectively.
+By default, the assembler searches all macros from the current level to the top level, but does not search lower level macros. - <n> is the number of the numeric local label in the range 0-99. - <routname> is an optional scope label corresponding to a ROUT directive.
+If <routname> is specified in either a label or a reference to a label, the legacy assembler checks it against the name of the nearest preceding ROUT directive.
 If it does not match, the legacy assembler generates an error message and the assembly fails.